MOHAMED-EL-HADDIOUI/Music-Streaming-Data-Pipeline/eventsim/README.md

 ## Eventsim

-Eventsim is a program that generates event data to replicate page requests for a fake music web site (picture something like Spotify); the results look like real use data, but are totally fake.
-You can find the original repo [here](https://github.com/Interana/eventsim).
-My docker image is borrowed from [viirya's clone](https://github.com/viirya/eventsim) of it, as the original project has gone without maintenance for a few years now.
+This is a modified version of the eventsim project.
+The docker image is based on a maintained fork of the original project.

 ### Setup